 Information provided here applies to all University entities, departments, and funds.
-The Procurement department is the central purchasing authority for CSU Stanislaus.
+The Procurement department is the central purchasing authority for Stanislaus State.
 The Procurement staff members are identified as Buyers and/or Contract Specialists.
 The Accounts Payable department is responsible for all payments, excluding payroll.
 The Accounts Payable staff members are identified as AP technicians.

 Because the CSU is a publicly funded institution, making purchases is driven by statute and policy.
 The purchasing process must be open, transparent, inclusive, and a fair process.
 All transactions are subject to examination by the public.